On the stability of utilitarian aggregation: Framework

-In the case of a finite set of prizes, Example \ref{example EU 1} corresponds to the standard expected utility framework of \cite{vnm1947}.\footnote{See, e.g., the works of \cite{borgers2017} and \cite{karni2024} on relative utilitarianism for a recent use of this setting.} Example \ref{example EU 2} specializes to the framework where the set of prizes has a richer structure and corresponds to the setting of \cite{border1985} in the context of (exact) utilitarian aggregation.
+In the case of a finite set of prizes, Example \ref{example EU 1} corresponds to the standard expected utility framework of \cite{vnm1947}.\footnote{See, e.g., the works of \cite{borgers2017} and \cite{karni2024} on relative utilitarianism for a recent use of this setting.} Example \ref{example EU 2} specializes to a framework with a richer structure on the set of prizes and corresponds to the setting of \cite{border1985} in the context of (exact) utilitarian aggregation.
 Meanwhile, Example \ref{example SEU 1} covers the canonical Anscombe-Aumann setting, as considered in \cite{mongin1995,mongin1998}.
-Lastly, the two vN-M utility settings identified in Example \ref{example SEU 2} play a crucial role in the aggregation results of \cite{gilboa2004} and \cite{alon2016,alon2024} in \citeauthor{savage1954}’s (\citeyear{savage1954}) framework.
+Lastly, the two vN-M utility settings identified in Example \ref{example SEU 2} play a crucial role in the aggregation results of \cite{gilboa2004} and \cite{alon2016,alon2024} within \citeauthor{savage1954}’s (\citeyear{savage1954}) framework.

+It is also convenient to distinguish the cases where the domain $X$ has the topological property of compactness, as is typical in common and important economic applications, and where the utility functions involved are continuous.
+While this is made precise in the next definition, we refer the reader to \cite{aliprantis2006} for the technical background.

+\begin{definition} The setting with vN-M utilities $(X,u_{0},\U)$ is called a setting with continuous vN-M utilities and a compact domain if the set $X$ is also a compact subset of a Hausdorff topological vector space, and the utility functions $u_{0}$ and $u_{i}\in \U$, $i=1,\dots,N$, are also continuous. \end{definition}

+To see this concretely, Example \ref{example EU 1} constitutes a setting with continuous vN-M utilities and a compact domain when the set $O$ is finite.
+Example \ref{example EU 2} also has this property when $O$ is a compact metric space, and the set of (Borel) probability measures on $O$ is endowed with the weak$^{\ast}$ topology.
+In this setting, continuous utility functions are obtained by integrating a continuous utility function over final outcomes in $O$ with respect to a probability measure.
+Example \ref{example SEU 1} also yields a setting with continuous vN-M utilities and a compact domain when the set of states is finite, and consequences are lotteries over finitely many prizes.

 For future reference (see Section \ref{section SEU examples}), in the context of Example \ref{example SEU 2}, it is useful to define the set $\Sigma_{u}\subseteq \Sigma_{S}$ as the collection of all events with a unanimously agreed-upon probability: